By: Allison Gingras on August 1st, 2022

 Scavenger Hunt, Mary Feast Table, and more

 In addition to the many ideas offered above, the Elizabeth Clare blog includes several more—including step-by-step instructions on conducting an Assumption of Mary Scavenger Hunt!
 You will also find a wonderful book list for sharing the gift of this day through story.
-Read more here
+Read more here.

 About Allison Gingras

-Allison Gingras ( ReconciledToYou.com) considers herself a new media evangelist.
-Authoring The Handy Little Guide to Novenas (OSV), Encountering Signs of Faith (Ave Maria Press) and the Stay Connected Journals for Catholic Women (Our Sunday Visitor), which includes a new title in 2025, Jesus Heals.
-Allison is a Digital Content and Social Media Specialist for Family Rosary, Catholic Mom, and the Fall River Diocese.
+Allison Gingras ( ReconciledToYou.com) Allison Gingras shares an everyday Catholic faith with humor and honesty.
+Her writing includes The Handy Little Guide to Novenas (OSV), Encountering Signs of Faith (Ave Maria Press), and the Stay Connected Journals for Catholic Women (Our Sunday Visitor), with a new edition "Jesus Heals," coming in 2025.
+Allison is the Director of Digital Evangelization for Family Rosary USA.